magento/devdocs/guides/v2.2/frontend-dev-guide/themes/js-bundling.md

 ## How bundling works in Magento

-When bundling is enabled, JavaScript files are zipped into bundles and loaded synchronously on every page load.
-This means that the bundles block the rendering of the page until they are downloaded.
-But the benefit is that downloading just a few bundles significantly reduces trips to the server, in contrast to every module/file being downloaded individually, which can result in hundreds of trips to the server, slowing page rendering as well, even if the downloads are asynchronous.
+When you enable bundling, Magento combines hundreds of JavaScript files into just a few JavaScript bundles and downloads those bundles for each page.
+Because the browser downloads the bundles sychronously, page rendering *is* blocked until all bundles finish downloading.
+But the time saved from reducing server requests from hundreds to just a few, usually offsets the cost of downloading the bundles synchronously.

 ### Excluding files

-The `<exclude>` entry in a theme's `etc/view.xml` file tells Magento which files it should not bundle.
+The `<exclude>` node in a the `etc/view.xml` file for a theme specifies the files to exclude from the Magento JavaScript bundling process.
 JavaScript files excluded from bundling are loaded asynchronously by RequireJS as needed.

 As such, you should exclude the JavaScript files you use for testing or development so that they are not loaded on every page.

-The following code snippet from [Magento's Luma theme][luma-view-xml] shows the types of files you should exclude in your theme.
+The following code snippet from [Magento's Luma theme][luma-view-xml] shows the types of files you should exclude from the bundling process.

 {% collapsible Show example %}